nealbarshes/nealbarshes.github.io/PAD/index.md

 Procedure in basic steps: Bentson (NB & NH) or stiff angled GlideWire (JC) to get 5Fr sheath in; Contra/Omni to the aorta.
 JC: aortogram.
 Up-and-over with floppy angled Glidewire.
 Try to get floppy Glidewire to popliteal.
 If successful, place a 135cm Quickcross catehter for the angiograms starting in distal leg.

-Ultimately, seven digital subtraction angiography runs with the following power injector settings for the affected extremity:
+Ultimately, [these seven digital subtraction angiography runs](https://github.com/nealbarshes/nealbarshes.github.io/blob/main/assets/BarshesAngiogramViews.pdf) with the following power injector settings for the affected extremity:
 1. femoral at 15&deg; oblique, 5/s for 5mL
 2. AP thigh, 5x5
 3. popliteal at 20&deg; oblique, 5x5